arkdavy/LAMMPS/README.md

 ![lj-shared-cpu-kokkos-omp](./performance/pictures/lj-shared_cpu-kokkos-omp.png)

 ### Cuda: GPU & Kokkos packages
 Here we have an issue that the current `foss-2021b-CUDA-11.4.1-kokkos` build includes the `OpenMPI` which is not cuda-aware.
-Therefore, the corresponding runs do not benefit from multiple GPUS, although the single-GPU performance is much better.
+Therefore, the corresponding runs do not benefit from multiple GPUS, although the single-GPU performance is good.
+As good as foss-2020b-CUDA-11.1.1-kokkos.

 ![lj-shared-cuda](./performance/pictures/lj-shared-cuda.png)